 You might think that this chicken will be boring with just salt and pepper, and you could jazz it up with other herbs if you were so inclined, but the chicken comes out so juicy that I find it doesn’t need much else.
 Just having beautifully cooked chicken and snappy broccoli is enough for me!

-If you are cooking the chicken from frozen, add thirty minutes onto the cooking time.
-You can cook the broccoli for an extra thirty minutes as well without any harm.
+If you are cooking the chicken from frozen, add 30 minutes onto the cooking time.
+You can cook the broccoli for an extra 30 minutes as well without any harm.

-2 Prep the chicken: Season the chicken breasts with salt and pepper, and place them in gallon-sized zip-top freezer bag with the lemon arranged over top.
+Season the chicken breasts with salt and pepper, and place them in a gallon-sized zip-top freezer bag with the lemon arranged over top.

 Make sure the chicken is in a single layer.
 If you need to use two bags, that’s better than having overlapping chicken pieces.

-3 Seal the bag: Seal the bag with as little air as possible by using water-displacement method to press out all the air: Just slowly lower the bag with the chicken into the water, letting the pressure of the water press the air out of the bag.
-Once the top of the bag reaches the water line and all the air has been pressed out, seal the bag.
+Seal the bag with as little air as possible by using the water-displacement method to press out all the air: Just slowly lower the bag with the chicken into the water, letting the pressure of the water press the air out of the bag.
+Once the top of the bag reaches the waterline and all the air has been pressed out, seal the bag.
 (Read more here.)

 You can do this in the pot of water as it heats.
 (Just be careful if the water is already steaming!)

-4 Prepare the broccoli: Place the florets in a gallon-sized zip-top freezer bag, and season with red pepper flakes and sesame oil.
-To weight the broccoli down, add a few heavy soup spoons to the bag (or plan to place a heavy bowl over the top of the water bath to keep the broccoli submerged).
+Place the florets in a gallon-sized zip-top freezer bag, and season with red pepper flakes and sesame oil.
+To weigh the broccoli down, add a few heavy soup spoons to the bag (or plan to place a heavy bowl over the top of the water bath to keep the broccoli submerged).

 Use the same water displacement technique to seal the broccoli bag.